 Play has a massive impact on speech development with some children starting to talk as early as 6 months old.
 By the age of two, most children have a wide vocabulary of single words and are beginning to use simple sentences to communicate their needs, thoughts, and feelings.
 Around this time, children are also moving away from solitary play and starting to display social skills through first, parallel play, moving towards cooperative play.
 Continue reading “How does play enhance language development?” »

-- Are cabin beds safe for toddlers?
+- Are Moses baskets safe for newborns?